 Children and adults alike will LOVE this museum.

-Senior Citizens (60+ years): CHF 10
+senior citizens (60+ years): CHF 10;

-Children (8+ years) and Students: CHF 7
+children (8+ years) and Students: CHF 7;

 good to know: visitors to Barryland – Musée et chiens du Saint-Bernard are entitled to a 30% reduction on the admission price to the Pierre Gianadda Foundation on presentation of their entrance ticket, and the reverse is also applicable.

-Please note that the museum is located on a busy main road.
+good to know: please note that the museum is located on a busy main road.
 Be very careful near the entrance with small children!